 MiniCopier is a graphical copy manager.

-It is written in Java, and is fully operational on Linux, Windows and MacOS X systems.
+It is fully operational on Linux, Windows and MacOS X systems.

 This software is published under the GNU GPL.

-- set a default behaviour if target file already exists
+- Set a default behavior if target file already exists

 For example, with Ubuntu :

 sudo apt-get install sun-java5-jre